Jalen Ramsey: 2019 season

-On April 25, 2019, the Jacksonville Jaguars exercised the fifth–year option on Ramsey's rookie contract that was guaranteed for one–year, $13.73 million.
+On April 25, 2019, the Jaguars exercised the fifth–year option on Ramsey's rookie contract that was guaranteed for one-year, $13.73 million.
 Head coach Doug Marrone selected Ramsey to be the No. 1 starting cornerback for the third consecutive season and paired him with A. J. Bouye.

 On September 15, 2019, Ramsey recorded four solo and a pass deflection, but was involved in a verbal altercation with Jaguars head coach Doug Marrone, and the player and coach had to be physically restrained from each other as the Jaguars lost 13–12 at the Houston Texans.
 The following day, reports surfaced that Ramsey was demanding a trade, but he started the following week in a 20–7 victory over the Titans, the Jaguars' first victory of the season.
 The following week, Ramsey was placed on the inactive list, with the team announcing that Ramsey would be absent in order to attend the birth of his second child.
 He remained listed as inactive for the next three games (Weeks 3–6) and never appeared as a member of the Jacksonville Jaguars again.

 Los Angeles Rams

-On October 15, 2019, the Jacksonville Jaguars traded Ramsey to the Los Angeles Rams in exchange for a 2020 first-round pick (20th overall) a 2021 first-round pick (25th overall), and a 2021 fourth-round pick (130th overall).
-The Jaguars went on to use the 2020 first-round pick on K'Lavon Chaisson, the 2021 first-round pick on Travis Etienne, and went on to trade the 2021 fourth-round pick back to the LA Rams.
+On October 15, 2019, the Jaguars traded Ramsey to the Los Angeles Rams in exchange for a 2020 first round pick (20th overall) a 2021 first rounder (25th overall), and a 4th rounder (130th overall).
+The Jaguars went on to use the 2020 first round pick on K'Lavon Chaisson, the 2021 first round pick on Travis Etienne, and went on to trade the 2021 fourth round pick back to the Rams.

 The previous day, the Los Angeles Rams had placed starting cornerback Aqib Talib on injured reserve due to a rib injury.
 Following the trade, the Rams subsequently traded away former starting cornerback Marcus Peters.
 Head coach Sean McVay named Ramsey the No. 1 starting cornerback to replace Marcus Peters and paired him with Troy Hill.

-On December 21, 2019, Ramsey recorded four solo tackles, a season-high two pass deflections, and had his first interception as a member of the Rams on a pass thrown by Jimmy Garoppolo to wide receiver Emmanuel Sanders during a 34–31 loss at the San Francisco 49ers on Saturday Night Football.
+On December 21, 2019, Ramsey recorded four solo tackles, two pass deflections, and had his first interception as a member of the Rams on a pass thrown by Jimmy Garoppolo to wide receiver Emmanuel Sanders during a 34–31 loss at the San Francisco 49ers on Saturday Night Football.
 In the final minute on third and 16, he and safety Taylor Rapp made an error in coverage, resulting in a 46–yard reception to Emmanuel Sanders, which led to the game-winning field goal which lost the game and subsequently ended the Rams chances for playoff contention.
 He finished with 50 combined tackles (44 solo), five passes defensed, two forced fumbles, and one interception.
 He earned a third consecutive Pro Bowl nomination.
 He was ranked 37th by his fellow players on the NFL Top 100 Players of 2020.